ifoxfoot/fqacalc/README.md

-Now, when we use `accepted_entries()` to see which species were matched to the regional dataset, we can see that we got a message about the species typo being discarded and we can also see that the accepted entries dataset we created only has 34 entries.
+Now, when we use `accepted_entries()` to see which species were matched to the regional dataset, we can see that we got a message about the species ‘typo’ being discarded and we can also see that the accepted entries dataset we created only has 34 entries.

 In some cases plants from the user list can be matched to the regional